swiateks/CodeQuality/labs/lab01.md

    ```
 6. Save and commit the file
 7. Notice now there is only one college method implementation on line being called from all the methods.
-8. You can compare the changes by navigating to >
+8. You can compare the changes by navigating to commit history in the Repository and clicking commit details.